-Since all departments that are of sufficient quality for accreditation will be actively involved in training, both the TTE and training accreditations are prerequisites for the other accreditations.
+Since all departments that are of sufficient quality for accreditation will be actively involved in training, echo quality, TTE and training accreditations are prerequisites for the other accreditations.

 Departmental accreditation incorporates the BSE Echo Quality Framework (EQF).
-Although EQF and departmental accreditation are separate, accredited departments are expected to participate in EQF and achieve a minimum of amber in all areas.
+Although echo quality and departmental accreditation are separate, accredited departments are expected to demonstrate ongoing participation in echo quality accreditation and achieve a minimum of amber in all areas.

-Please complete the eligibility check to start the departmental accreditation process.
+Please complete the eligibility check to start the departmental or echo quality accreditation process.
 This doesn't

-commit you to applying for departmental accreditation and you won't need to pay
+commit you to applying and you won't need to pay

 anything at this stage.
 Once completed the eligibility check, please email [email protected] for further guidance.